1 Starting with Access

 1.2 Starting and Closing Access

-The possibilities to start Access depend on the way the system is installed.
-This course assumes a default installation of Microsoft 365 English on a system with Windows 10 English.
-On almost all computers Access can be started through the start button of Windows and this method is described here.
+How you start Access depends on how it’s installed.
+This course assumes a default installation of Microsoft 365 in English on a Windows 10 English system.
+On most computers, you can start Access via the Windows Start button:

 Task 1.1